 0.9FTE, 36 hours per week

-Here, Everyone Matters.
-We’re 12,000 strong.
-And it takes every single one of us to improve the lives of the kids we care for, and the kids from around the world we’ll never even meet.
-Kids who are living healthier, fuller lives because of the knowledge we share.
+We’re 14,000 strong.
+And it takes every one of us to improve the lives of the kids we care for, and the kids around the world we’ll never meet.
+Kids who live healthier, fuller lives because of the knowledge we share.
 We know it takes a Collaborative Culture to deliver on our promise to provide the very best, innovative care and to foster new discoveries, made possible by the most groundbreaking research.
 Anywhere.

 Ask anyone with a Nationwide Children’s badge what they do for a living.
 They’ll tell you it’s More Than a Job.
 It’s a calling.
 It’s a chance to use and grow your talent to make an impact that truly matters.
 Because here, we exist simply to help children everywhere.

 Nationwide Children’s Hospital.
 A Place to Be Proud.